In February 2014, IFFGD awarded three $40,000 grants to support innovative research into idiopathic gastroparesis.

 Idiopathic gastroparesis is a condition where the muscle contractions (motility) that move food along the digestive tract do not work properly and the stomach empties too slowly.

 There is no observable obstruction or blockage and the cause is unknown.
-Symptoms often include nausea, vomiting, and inability to finish a meal.
+Symptoms often include nausea, vomiting, and the inability to finish a meal.
 Severity ranges from discomforting to debilitating and in some cases life-threatening.
 It is challenging to diagnose and more effective treatments are needed.

 Applications were received from around the world.
 After consideration by an independent selection committee made up of leaders in the field, three investigators were chosen to receive the grants.